javascript-tutorial/en.javascript.info/2-ui/5-data-storage/03-indexeddb/article.md

 ## Searching by keys

-There are two main ways to search an object store:
+There are two main ways to search in an object store:
 1. By a key or a key range.
-That is: by `id` in our "books" storage.
+That is: by `book.id` in our "books" storage.
-2. By an object field.
+2. By another object field, e.g. `book.price`.
 We need an index for that.

-First let's deal with the keys and key ranges.
+First let's deal with the keys and key ranges `(1)`.

-Other methods that involve searching for values support either keys or "range queries" -- [IDBKeyRange](https://www.w3.org/TR/IndexedDB/#keyrange) objects that specify a "range".
+Methods that involve searching support either exact keys or so-called "range queries" -- [IDBKeyRange](https://www.w3.org/TR/IndexedDB/#keyrange) objects that specify a "key range".

 Ranges are created using following calls: